← Back to blog

 Detailed sizing workflow

-After initial estimates, run a seven-day observation period in production-like conditions.
-Capture per-camera average bitrate, motion density, and peak-hour traffic.
-Use these values to recalculate retention with a realistic buffer.
+After initial estimates, conduct a seven-day observation period under production conditions.
+Measure per-camera average bitrate, motion density, and peak-hour traffic.
+Use these metrics to recalculate retention with realistic buffers.

 • camera ID and zone tier